 Education programs are reviewed by the State of Maine Department of Education.
-UMM's education program was reviewed in the spring of 2010 and received a full unconditional approval to recommend teacher certification.
+UMM's education program was reviewed in December 2015 and received a full unconditional approval to recommend teacher certification.
 This allows graduates who have successfully completed our approved programs, and earned qualifying scores on the Praxis I Core Academic Skills for Educators and Praxis II exams, to be granted certification by the State upon application for Maine's Teacher Certification.
 When necessary, programs are adjusted to meet Maine certification requirements.

-UMM's Praxis pass rate for students who completed one of our approved programs in 2012-2013 was 100%.
+UMM's Praxis pass rate for students who completed one of our approved programs in 2014-2015 was 100%.